Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Case study

 \subsection{Hybrid AC/DC system with renewable generation}

 Consider the power system shown in Fig.~\ref{fig:ieee9bus.test.case} that consists of two IEEE-9 bus systems (ac~1 and ac~2) interconnected by an HVDC link (dc~1).
 The first ac subgrid contains conventional thermal generation (TG) interfaced by a synchronous machine (SM) with automatic voltage regulator (AVR) and power system stabilizer (PSS), a two-level voltage source converter (VSC) that interfaces a controllable dc source (e.g., a large-scale battery), a VSC that interfaces photovoltaics (PV), and a VSC that interfaces the subgrids ac~1 and dc~1.
-The HVDC link has a length of $310$~km and connects the subgrid ac~1 that has significant frequency control reserves (i.e., thermal generation and controllable dc source) with the subgrid ac~2 that only contains renewable generation (i.e., PV) interfaced by VSCs and a synchronous condenser (SC).
-The base frequency is $f_b=50$ Hz for ac~1 and ac~2 and the base powers and base voltages for the different networks can be found in Table~\ref{tab:voltagelevels}.
+The HVDC link has a length of $310~\mathrm{km}$ and connects the subgrid ac~1 that has significant frequency control reserves (i.e., thermal generation and controllable dc source) with the subgrid ac~2 that only contains renewable generation (i.e., PV) interfaced by VSCs and a synchronous condenser (SC).
+The base frequency is $f_b=50~\mathrm{Hz}$ for ac~1 and ac~2 and the base voltages and device base powers can be found in Table~\ref{tab:voltagelevels}.
 The parameters of the synchronous machines, low-voltage da/ac converters (i.e., VSC$_1$ to VSC$_4$), and low-voltage/high-voltage and medium-voltage/high-voltage transformer can be found in \cite[Table I]{TGA+20}.
-Moreover, the high-voltage/high-voltage transfomer admittance is $0.0027+j0.8$ p.u., and the high-voltage (i.e., HVDC) converter and line parameters can be found in \cite{BDB+16} and \cite{JTM2015}.
+Moreover, the high-voltage/high-voltage transfomer admittance is $0.0027+j0.8~\mathrm{p.u.}$, and the HVDC converter and line parameters can be found in \cite{BDB+16} and \cite{JTM2015}.
 The PV systems $\text{PV}_1$, $\text{PV}_2$, and $\text{PV}_3$ aggregate 1200, 5000, and 3000 parallel strings of 90 or 100 ($\text{PV}_3$) modules (AUO PM060MBR). $\text{PV}_2$ and $\text{PV}_3$ operate above the MPP voltage to provide primary control (i.e., $k_\g>0$) while $\text{PV}_1$ operates at the MPP (i.e., $k_{\g}=0$) and resembles ac-GFL operation (see Fig.~\ref{fig:pvcharacteristic}).